 Department staff is working in a manner to receive, process, and credit all permit, license, and certification applications and renewals received online or in our offices during this period.
 However, we also recognize the pervasive disruption affecting businesses, certification programs, individuals and communities at this time.
 Environmental programs are evaluating the need for and ability to exercise discretion regarding expiration of any license, permit or certification.

 Our environmental divisions may extend deadlines for Public Comment periods.
 Check the Public Participation Opportunities section of the TDEC website to view and learn if any modifications have been arranged for Public Notices and related comment periods.
 These pages will also reflect any alternative document viewing and repository solutions are available.

-Public Hearings and Board Meetings (Updated May 7, 2020)
+Board Meetings and TDEC Public Hearings and Meetings (Updated June 29, 2020)